ryan112358/private-pgm/README.md

 # Manual Setup

-We officially support python3, and have the following dependencies: numpy, scipy, pandas, matplotlib, and networkx.
-These can be installed with pip as follows:
+We require Python>=3.9.
+Dependencies can be installed via the standard pip install command:

 ```
 $ pip install -r requirements.txt